mfikes/esprit-board/README.md

 This repository contains the [schematics][1], BOM ([CSV][2], [PDF][3]), [Gerber files][4], and [Proteus project][5] for a ESP32-based board capaple of running ClojureScript.
 These boards are designed to be used with the [Esprit REPL][6].

 > Note: You don't need to use this particular board to run ClojureScript.
-Any ESP32 WROVER with 8 MiB SPIRAM is capable of running a ClojureScript REPL.
+Any ESP32 WROVER with 8 MiB SPIRAM and 8 MiB flash is capable of running a ClojureScript REPL.

 ## Make One